Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

 ## Features

 * Bot Framework, easily extensible with more Cogs
-* Integration with Alliance Auth, able to fetch data directly from its django project.
+* Integration with Alliance Auth, able to fetch data directly from its Django project.
 * Channel/Direct messaging feature, with Tasks and a Queue/Consumer
 * Current Cogs
   * About